broadinstitute/PipelinesSupport/ArraysAmbiguousSNPMiscallingMar2019/README.md

 # Arrays Ambiguous SNP Miscalling March 2019
 This directory contains files to help you evaluate the effect of the Arrays Ambiguous SNP Bug on your data.
+If you have questions, please contact BroadArraysPipelineHelp@broadinstitute.org.

 In the main directory, there is a simple shell script named `isVcfAffected.sh`.
 This shell script can be run on your VCF to determine if the bug has affected your data.